Posted on May 30, 2022 by Becky Popova

 TOEIC Test of English for International Communication

-TSE Test of spoken English
+TSE Test of Spoken English

 TTT Teacher talking time

-TWE Test of written English
+TWE Test of Written English

 VSO Voluntary Service Overseas